ArasLabs/custom-form-css/README.md

 11. Click **Import** in the top left corner.
 12. Close the Aras Package Import tool.

-You are now ready to login to Aras and check out the customized Part form.
+You are now ready to log in to Aras and check out the customized Part form.

 ## Usage